oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 #### Create WebLogic domain

-Deploy resources - Introduction
+##### Deploy resources - Introduction

-In this section, you will deploy the new image to namespace sample-domain1-ns, including the following steps:
+In this section, you will deploy the new image to namespace `sample-domain1-ns`, including the following steps:

 - Create a namespace for WebLogic domain
-- Update WebLogic Kubernetes Operator to manage domain namespace
+- Update WebLogic Kubernetes Operator to manage WebLogic domain namespace
 - Create a Secret containing your WebLogic administrator user name and password.
   - Create a Secret containing your Model in Image runtime encryption password:
-  - All Model in Image domains must supply a runtime encryption Secret with a password value.
+  - All Model in Image domains must supply a runtime encryption Secret with a `password` value.
   - It is used to encrypt configuration that is passed around internally by the operator.
   - The value must be kept private but can be arbitrary; you can optionally supply a different secret value every time you restart the domain.
 - Deploy a Domain YAML file that references the new image.